ErcBunny/EGO-Planner-V2.1/README.md

 ## Environment Setup

 To set up the environment, follow the steps below.
 We recommend using a virtual environment.
-But you can also use the system-installed ROS and install `habitat-sim` using source or `pip` associated with the ROS Python interpreter.
+You can also use the system-installed ROS and install `habitat-sim` using source or `pip` associated with the ROS Python interpreter, which is not easy.

 ```sh
 # System dependencies (Ubuntu)